FaisalTahair/FaisalTahair/README.md

 - 👋 Hi, I’m @FaisalTahair
 - 👀 I’m interested in AI ML and its applications
 - 🌱 I’m currently learning AI ML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate.
-- 📫 How to reach me ...
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+-

 <!---
 FaisalTahair/FaisalTahair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.